Dogs have two tonsils in the back of the throat, acting much like lymph nodes to combat throat infections.

 What does it look like?

 Some dogs lick their lips repeatedly.
 Most dogs with tonsillitis are reluctant to eat because swallowing is painful.
 They may be hungry and go to their food bowl but then eat nothing or very little.
-Activity level may be decreased, although tonsillitis does not usually cause a fever.
+As a result, activity level may be decreased, although tonsillitis does not usually cause a fever.

 Tonsillitis is diagnosed by signs of infection and examination of the inflamed and enlarged tonsils in the back of the throat.
-The tonsils are hidden in pouches, so they are difficult to see in healthy dogs.
-In tonsillitis, the red and inflamed tonsils often “pop out” and can be seen by your veterinarian during an examination of the mouth.
+The tonsils are hidden in pouches, making them difficult to see in healthy dogs.
+However, in tonsillitis, the red and inflamed tonsils often “pop out” and can be seen by your veterinarian during an examination of the mouth.

 How is it treated?